-Any teacher, student or practitioner of statistics is eligible to enter (except CAUSE Directors and anyone serving as a contest judge for that category).
+Any (high school, undergraduate, or graduate) student of statistics is eligible to enter.
 Each entry must have content that is relevant to statistics or statistics education.
 By entering, entrants warrant that the items have not already been published (possible exception: a local newsletter or entrant's homepage) or submitted for publication, including to the collection at www.causeweb.org/cause/resources/fun.

 We are seeking entries in four categories:

 Jokes/Cartoons.
 Original ideas for jokes should be less than 150 words in length.
 Original ideas for cartoons should include the idea for what is pictured in the cartoon panel(s) as well as the caption.
 A rough sketch of the idea may be submitted for clarity but is not necessary.